paulmorrishill/barker/README.md

 # Running tests

 Before doing any dev work you should run all the tests to make sure you environment is set up correctly.
-All dev work should be be tested, preferably using TDD.
+All dev work should be tested, preferably using TDD.

 ## .Net unit tests and UI tests